zubairpaizer/react-native-searchable-dropdown/readme.md

 ![license][license-badge]

 # React Native Searchable Dropdown
-Searchable Dropdown to help you search with in the list (using `ListView`), and you can pick single item.
+Searchable Dropdown to help you search with in the list (using `ListView` and `FlatList`), and you can pick single item.

 ![example][example-url]